graphcommerce-org/graphcommerce/.changeset/sweet-shoes-happen.md

 '@graphcommerce/react-hook-form': minor
 ---

-When a ComposedSubmit is triggered it will now only submit forms that are dirty and skip all forms without dirty fields.
-This greatly reduces the amount of queries ran in the checkout.
+useFormGql and it's derived hooks now have a new `skipUnchanged` prop.
+The form will only be submitted when there are fields dirty in a form.
+This reduces the amount of queries ran in the checkout greatly.